HuuCuong-Un/HuuCuong-Un/README.md

 ### Hi there 👋, my fullname is Lê Hữu Cương

 :fire: I am passionate about learning new language and technologies.

+:mortar_board: I’m currently second-year student at FPT University Ho Chi Minh
+:star: My major is Software Engineering

+### :notebook: Some languages and tools
 <!--
 **HuuCuong-Un/HuuCuong-Un** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.